Airspeed Fleet Shadower: Operational history

-Of two prototypes started, only one was completed, flying on 17 October 1940, the first flight was delayed due to problems with the Niagara V engines which had a vibration problem.
-The prototype had stability problems and poor stall handling not helped by the under-powered engines.
-Airspeed were asked to respond to a proposal to re-engine the aircraft with two Armstrong Whitworth Cheetah XI radial engines and add rear-facing machine guns.
-Only a preliminary proposal had been made and the second aircraft was not complete when on 17 February 1941 the Navy cancelled the fleet shadower program along with the AS.39, the company were requested to scrap both aircraft.
-The competing G.A.L.38 flew for a few months before it was cancelled and scrapped in March 1942.
+Of the two prototypes started, only one was completed, making its first flight on 17 October 1940; the first flight was delayed due to vibration problems with the Niagara V engines.
+The prototype had stability problems and poor stall handling, not helped by the low power of the engines.
+Airspeed were asked to re-engine the aircraft with two Armstrong Whitworth Cheetah XI radial engines and add rear-facing machine guns but the second aircraft was not complete when, on 17 February 1941, the Navy cancelled the fleet shadower program along with the AS.39, the company was asked to scrap both aircraft.
+The competing G.A.L.38 flew for a few months before it too was cancelled, and scrapped in March 1942.
 The requirement for such aircraft had been made obsolete due to the introduction of radar on long-range patrol aircraft such as the Liberator I.